romank-dev/workspace/README.md

 **Each workspace project provides a manifest.txt file that can be used to clone it and it's dependencies**

-Here is an example content for a manifest file:
+Here is an example content for a manifest file where you combine your project with some of my projects:
 ```
 r:git@github.com:romank-dev/libcommon
 r:git@github.com:romank-dev/libconfig